nashville-software-school/front-end-milestones/6-modern-frameworks/exercises/1-basic/MF_USER_NOTES.md

 # User Notes with Authentication

-In this exercise, you'll be requiring users to register and log into your application before they can use it.
-The user interface is very simple once they log in, because this is a basic application that will allow them to enter notes, and then view all notes.

 ## Setup

+These commands are a helpful quick start.
+You may choose to ignore them completely and create your own directory structure.
+If you choose to use this recommendation, just copy the commands below and paste.
+It doesn't matter what directory you are currently in.

 ```
 mkdir -p ~/workspace/exercises/modern-framework/user-notes && cd $_
 ```

 ## Requirements

+In this exercise, you'll be requiring users to register and log into your application before they can use it.
+The user interface is very simple once they log in, because this is a basic application that will allow them to enter notes, and then view all notes.

 ### Firebase